 Before the homeowner departs both of you should be clear on what each expects of the other and all essential information should be transmitted between both parties.

 You should discuss issues like:

 Communication – How often does the homeowner want you to send them updates and by what means?
 Are there certain dates when the owner doesn’t want to hear of any problems or bad news?

 Housekeeping & gardening chores– What duties are expected of you and how often?
 How to operate the vacuum cleaner?
-The lawnmower?
+What about the lawnmower?
+Does anything need to be composted?
+What should be put in the bird feeders?
 Where are the cleaning products kept?
-What’s the procedure for maintaining the swimming pool so that it doesn't turn green?
+What’s the procedure for maintaining the swimming pool?

 Pets – What food should they be fed and how many times per day?
 When should the dog be taken for a walk?
 Should the dog always be kept on a leash?
 How long can the pets be left alone for?
 (Dogs are needier than cats in this regard) Do the pets need to take any medication?
 If so, what medicine and how frequently?
 How often should the pets be bathed and groomed?
 How often does the cat litter need to be changed?
 What to do if a pet goes missing, gets seriously injured or god forbid, unexpectedly dies?

 Guests – Are you allowed to invite your own guests over to the house?
 If so, is there a limit to how many?
 Can they stay overnight?

 Staff - Do any staff ever visit the property to carry out cleaning, gardening or other maintenance work?
 When do they normally come?
 Do they expect to be paid their wages in cash?